GuardKenzie/chafa.py/README.md

 # What is this?

+Have you ever wanted to display an image your TUI Python application?
+Well, now you can!

 [Chafa](https://hpjansson.org/chafa/) is a wonderful command-line utility, created by [Hans Petter Jansson](https://hpjansson.org/), for visualizing images in the terminal.
 In Jansson's own words: